ChrisCoffey/Articles/content/posts/lexographic_permutations.md

 reverse_right_of_pivot()
 ```

-From my perspective, this is definitely no-trival, but also a fascinating algorithm.
+From my perspective, this is a non-trival and fascinating algorithm.
 On top of that, it allows for generating all permutations in _O(n)_ time and constant space, which is pretty impressive after the earlier _O(n!)_ experiments.